 A full listing of this year’s members can be found on the SLT Members Page.

 For more information, please contact the SLT at email@example.com

 All members of the school community are encouraged to join any of these committees, and all committee and SLT meetings are open to everyone.

-The School Leadership Team meets one morning a month, with additional committee meetings at other times.
-SLT meetings currently take place the third Wednesday of every month beginning at 7:30am in the Science Room.
+The School Leadership Team meets once a month, with additional committee meetings at other times.

 The Diversity Committee leads initiatives to increase the diversity of The Children’s School and to create a more racially, ethnically, and economically inclusive environment, as reflected in the school’s original mission and vision.
 Among the issues the committee has addressed are strategies for increasing the diversity of our entering classes and antiracist education.

 The Social-Emotional Development/Community Building Committee works to strengthen relationships and address social concerns within our school community, at both the main site and the ASD site.
 Among the issues the committee has addressed are easing the transition from the 6:1:1 to the ICT site; improving parent-school communications through needs assessments; helping teachers obtain training for continuing education on social-emotional development issues; bringing interactive role-plays to the classroom to encourage dialogue about teasing, bullying and cooperation; and discussing issues of inclusion with parents, staff, and children.